antwan1/Task-Manager-project/README.md

-#Task Project Manager
+# Task Project Manager

+This project is highly inspired from the Temperature recording application designed and developed by Errol Thompson.

 # References
-(Thompson, 2020) Accessed Session 12 from Lectures
+(Thompson, 2020) TemperatureRecord files gitlab

 # Logs
 [1] 11-10-2020 13:20